bliutwo/intro_to_philosophy/review-discussion-questions/ch1.md

 - "What is knowledge?
 - "Can we have any knowledge at all?
 - "Can we have knowledge about more specific matters, like the laws of nature, fundamental moral principles, or the existence of other minds?"

+"While epistemology is concerned with what we ought to believe and how we ought to reason, **Ethics** is concerned with what we ought to do, how we ought to live, and how we ought to organize our communities."